Halorstone/Halorstone/README.md

-- 👋 Hi, I’m @Halorstone
+- 👋 Hi, I’m @Rajat Rajnish
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Data Analsys/Science
-- 🌱 I’m currently learning Game Development Engines
+- 🌱 I’m currently learning Data Analsys and Data Science
 - 💞️ I’m looking to collaborate on Game Development
 - 📫 How to reach me ...
 - 😄 Pronouns: ...